classicrob/simply-jekyll/_notes/Hyper learning.md

 The term is inspired by what [[Writing in hypertext]] has done for my thinking, allowing me to connect ideas frequently, as well as the intensity that comes from directing interdisciplinary thinking towards your greatest strengths.
 It generally happens at a quicker pace than siloed learning by way of more fully integrating past, present, and future experience.

-Many people will naturally connect the dots over the course of their life experience.
-However, hyper learning is a deliberate practice.
+It’s very rare that someone would count as a fully siloed learner.
+Even working within one company, people will have varied experiences, and they will naturally learn from connecting the dots because that’s just what people do.
+They may work on one project and unconsciously remember a past similar project to build on.
+While these sorts of processes form the basis of learning more generally, this is not hyper learning, because hyper learning is a deliberate practice.

 An effective hyper learner:
 * Intentionally varies their research and experience so they have more dots to connect
+* Receives reliable feedback/evidence about whether their ideas are working in practice
-* Considers deliberate reflection and interdisciplinary synthesis a core part of their work
+* Considers deliberate reflection and interdisciplinary synthesis a core part of their work [[This usually requires an exobrain support of some sort, Roam and an interconnected blog like this website work great for me::rmn]]
 * Focuses on their strengths and fields that are adjacent

 This is why I consult and take note writing seriously-- I'm trying to gather varied experiences and research while synthesizing.
 Hyper learning creates knowledge capital, where anything you discover can be used in the future to a degree only limited by imagination.
 This influenced a key decision point in my life, see [[Why I chose to consult rather than pursue a PhD]].